There’s a lot of complicated and conflicted information out there when it comes to sole proprietorship taxes.

 For most W-2 employees, their employer manages the deduction of Social Security and Medicare from their paycheck.

 As a sole proprietor, you’ll have to take care of this on your own.
 You can claim a deduction of 50% on your quarterly social security and Medicare payments made throughout the year.

-Contributing to a retirement account is a no brainer.
+Contributing to a retirement account is a no-brainer.
 As a sole proprietor, it’s even more important to stay on top of your savings.
-The IRS allows you to deduct some of your contributions on your taxes.
+The IRS allows you to deduct some of your contributions from your taxes.

 Let’s take a look at two of the more popular plans and their impact on your sole proprietorship taxes.

 The rules get a little tricky with sole proprietor taxes.
 The deduction can vary based on the plan you choose and if you contribute to an employee’s plan.

 The IRS has an entire page dedicated to self-employed retirement plans.
 It includes the various deduction possibilities for each retirement plan, from 401Ks to Roth IRAs.